DLorenzoLaguno17/UltraFighter/README.md

 # UltraFighter

-UltraFighter is a Street Fighter II tribute, uised with the objective of practising the playtesting of a game.
+UltraFighter is a Street Fighter II tribute, used with the objective of practising the playtesting of a game.

 Go to our GitHub: https://github.com/DLorenzoLaguno17/UltraFighter